TheGamedev3/DogTrading/Docs/Structure.md

 - **Logic** — handles all server-side logic and database storage.
 - **Site** — handles routing, requests, and rendering pages for the client.

+There's also:

+- **TestHelpers** — which contains all the shorthand code the mocha and chai tests use to easily access and interact with routes

 ---

 ## 💽 Logic